De Anza is now using U.S. high school transcripts to assess most students for their knowledge and understanding of English and Math.

 In some cases, however, we may need other information to match students with the right courses to help them succeed.

-Here are the four steps to complete the assessment process.
+Here are the easy steps to complete the assessment process.

-We may already have received your high school transcript.
-But to be sure, please download the Student Assessment form, fill it out and return it to the Assessment Center in person or by email: firstname.lastname@example.org
+- To make sure we have this information, download the U.S. High School Transcript Assessment form, fill it out and return it to the Assessment Center in person (RSS Room 144) or by emailing firstname.lastname@example.org.

-- Some students will still need to take a placement test.
+- Some students – for example, students who didn't complete grades 9-11 in a U.S. high school – may still need to take an assessment for English/ESL and Math.
 If this applies to you, you will see a notification when you check MyPortal.

 Register for Class!

-See the Steps to Register webpage for more information.
+- See the Steps to Register webpage for general information about registering.